 You can fit a king-size bed in a tiny house, but changing the sheets is difficult

 Our loft is made up of our king-size bed.
 (Bet you never thought you could fit a king-size bed in a tiny home!)
 The headboard even acts as our dresser and can be used for other storage.
 While neither of us can physically stand up there, it is possible to sit up without hitting your head.
 Changing the sheets can be a struggle, though.
 It takes a lot of maneuvering, and it’s definitely a one-person job.
-On a related note, this is how to fold a fitted sheet in seconds.

 Most tiny homes don’t have septic or well systems